domagojk/scalable-arhitecture/README.md

 Note that a term "component" (sometimes called "module") indicates an isolated part of the application.
 It's a broader concept than "React component".
-I had deliberately chosen the same term, because they could have a parent-child relationship similar to a React hierarchy.
-Also a React component itself is... well - a component, but only for a presentational part of the app.
+I had deliberately chosen the same term, because they could have a parent-child relationship similar to a React hierarchy and a React component itself is... well - a component, but only for a presentational part of the app (view).

 ```
                       c(reusability) * c(independence) * c(testability)